TABurrows/taburrows.github.io/_docs/google-cloud/networks-CDN.md

 ---
 Networks - Cloud CDN

+Supports 2 types of Backend: GCE and Cloud Storage buckets

 Caching modes control the factors that determine whether and how Cloud CDN caches your content

 Three Cache Modes: